 However with films such as ‘Arsenic and Old Lace’ (1944) and ‘Kind Hearts and Coronets’ (1949), black comedy took itself to the mainstream directorial ventures and was essentially transformed into a popular genre.
 Since then, veteran directors such as Quentin Tarantino, Martin McDonagh, Stanley Kubrick, John and Ethan Coen, and Slobodan Šijan have produced some of the most famous works of this genre and have eternalised it.

 Really good black comedy movies are difficult to find.
 For this list, I have taken in account the darkness of the subject and the magnitude to which these films have been comically conceived.
 The selection of the films has been on the criteria of the amalgamation of their critical appreciation, commercial venture and cultural impact.
 Here is the list of top black comedy movies ever.
-You can also find some of these best black comedy movies on Netflix.
+You can also find some of these best black comedy movies on Netflix, Hulu, or Amazon Prime.

 15. Kind Hearts and Coronets (1949)